kmoyung/kmoyung.github.io/README.md

 ## Hi There!

-I'm pursuing a [PhD in Computational Biology and Bioinformatics](https://genome.duke.edu/education/CBB) at [Duke University](http://duke.edu), and am part of the [MacAlpine Lab](http://macalpine-lab.duhs.duke.edu/)  (Co-advised with Alex Hartemink).
-My research involves deciphering chromatin-mediated mechanisms of gene regulation, specifically in transcription.
+I'm currently a Computational Biologist at [Tavros Therapeutics](https://www.tavrostx.com/).
+Recently, I completed my [PhD in Computational Biology and Bioinformatics](https://genome.duke.edu/education/CBB) at [Duke University](http://duke.edu), and was a part of the [MacAlpine Lab](http://macalpine-lab.duhs.duke.edu/)  (Co-advised with Alex Hartemink).
+My PhD research involved deciphering chromatin-mediated mechanisms of gene regulation, specifically in transcription.

-You can reach me at: kevin.moyung (at) duke (dot) edu
+You can reach me at: kevinmoyung (at) gmail (dot) com.